top of page

 Uluru-Kata Tjuta National Park, located in the Northern Territory of Australia, is home to two of Australia's most iconic natural landmarks: Uluru (Ayers Rock) and Kata Tjuta (The Olgas).
 Here's more about these stunning formations:

-2. Kata Tjuta (The Olgas): Kata Tjuta is a group of large, domed rock formations located about 25 kilometers (16 miles) west of Uluru.
+Kata Tjuta (The Olgas): Kata Tjuta is a group of large, domed rock formations located about 25 kilometres (16 miles) west of Uluru.
 The site is also of great cultural significance to the Anangu people and is an important part of their creation stories and ceremonies.

 Uluru-Kata Tjuta National Park is a place of incredible natural beauty and cultural significance, offering visitors a unique opportunity to connect with the land and learn about Australia's Indigenous heritage.